devadub/devadub/README.md

 ## About Me

-- i make discord tools, websites, exploits and other softwares.
+- I specialize in developing Discord tools, web applications, exploits, and custom software.

 ---